Gambling in Australia: Taxation laws on gambling in Australia

 Taxation of gambling operators in Australia differs from state to state and different gambling services are taxed in a different way.
 There are taxes on the turnover, on player loss and net profit.
-As gambling operators need to obtain a license to offer their services, certain fees must also be paid at this stage of gambling business development.
+As gambling operators need to obtain a licence to offer their services, certain fees must also be paid at this stage of gambling business development.

 The use of different tax rates and tax bases makes it difficult to compare taxes across states.
 For example, the ACT's keno tax rate of 2.53% of turnover is equivalent to a tax rate on gross profits of 10.12%.